-Section 5: Making an investment
+Section 4: Making an investment

-5.01 Handling of applications
+4.01 Handling of applications

-When the Trust is open for subscriptions, applications must be received by 5:00pm at our Melbourne office on a business day to be assessed for acceptance.
+The Trust is open for subscriptions, applications must be received by 3:00pm at our Melbourne office on a business day to be assessed for acceptance.
+We are unable to accept your application until all required information and/or supporting documentation is received.
+Your application will be processed at the relevant unit price date after your application has been accepted, which may occur after the relevant distribution period.
+We encourage you to include a phone number where we can contact you during business hours if further information is required to assess your application for acceptance.
+This process may lead to a delay between the submission of your application and the date in which we accept the application.
 We will notify you of the effective application price and allotment date when you receive your Confirmation of Investment statement.
 Pending the issue of units to an investor, the application amount will be held in a trust account that complies with the Corporations Act.